 Conclusion of Tour in Hanoi

 There are no activities planned today and you can depart any time you wish.
-Should you wish to travel to Halong Bay, please inquire with our staff at the time of booking and we can assist you to arrange this.
-Meals: B
+Should you wish to travel to Halong Bay, please inquire with our staff at the time of booking and we can offer travel advice.

 What's the Riding Like?